awsdocs/amazon-ec2-user-guide/doc_source/ec2-reserved-instances.md

 For example, in a region with three Availability Zones, the limit is 80 Reserved Instances: 20 regional Reserved Instances for the region plus 20 zonal Reserved Instances for each of the three Availability Zones \(20x3=60\)\.

-Reserved Instance limits do not affect On\-Demand Instance limits, and On\-Demand Instance limits do not affect Reserved Instance limits\.
-For example, if your On\-Demand Instance Limit is 20 and your Reserved Instance limit is 20, you can launch 40 instances—20 On\-Demand Instances and 20 Reserved Instances\.
+A regional Reserved Instance applies a discount to a running On\-Demand Instance\.
+The default On\-Demand Instance limit is 20\.
+You cannot exceed your running On\-Demand Instance limit by purchasing regional Reserved Instances\.
+For example, if you already have 20 running On\-Demand Instances, and you purchase 20 regional Reserved Instances, the 20 regional Reserved Instances are used to apply a discount to the 20 running On\-Demand Instances\.
+If you purchase more regional Reserved Instances, you will not be able to launch more instances because you have reached your On\-Demand Instance limit\.

+A zonal Reserved Instance—a Reserved Instance that is purchased for a specific Availability Zone— provides capacity reservation as well as a discount\.
+You *can exceed* your running On\-Demand Instance limit by purchasing zonal Reserved Instances\.
+For example, if you already have 20 running On\-Demand Instances, and you purchase 20 zonal Reserved Instances, you can launch a further 20 On\-Demand Instances that match the specifications of your zonal Reserved Instances, giving you a total of 40 running instances\.

 The Amazon EC2 console provides limit information\.
 For more information, see [Viewing Your Current Limits](ec2-resource-limits.md#view-limits)\.